elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-does-diction-and-syntax-contribute-to-clarity-and-precision-in-oral-discussions.md

     subject: Education Studies
     url: /learn/education-studies/questions/what-rhetorical-strategies-can-be-used-to-engage-an-audience-effectively
 related_article2:
-    id: 168519
+    id: 168515
     title: >-
-        What rhetorical strategies can be used to engage an audience effectively?
+        What are the key differences in formality and structure between a debate and an oral discussion?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-rhetorical-strategies-can-be-used-to-engage-an-audience-effectively
+    url: /learn/education-studies/questions/what-are-the-key-differences-in-formality-and-structure-between-a-debate-and-an-oral-discussion
 related_article3:
-    id: 168517
+    id: 168515
     title: >-
-        What are the essential rules and roles in collegial discussions to ensure a collaborative nature?
+        What are the key differences in formality and structure between a debate and an oral discussion?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-essential-rules-and-roles-in-collegial-discussions-to-ensure-a-collaborative-nature
+    url: /learn/education-studies/questions/what-are-the-key-differences-in-formality-and-structure-between-a-debate-and-an-oral-discussion
 related_article4:
-    id: 168519
+    id: 168526
     title: >-
-        What rhetorical strategies can be used to engage an audience effectively?
+        What are effective ways to challenge ideas while maintaining neutrality and factuality?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-rhetorical-strategies-can-be-used-to-engage-an-audience-effectively
+    url: /learn/education-studies/questions/what-are-effective-ways-to-challenge-ideas-while-maintaining-neutrality-and-factuality
 related_article5:
-    id: 168517
+    id: 168519
     title: >-
-        What are the essential rules and roles in collegial discussions to ensure a collaborative nature?
+        What rhetorical strategies can be used to engage an audience effectively?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-essential-rules-and-roles-in-collegial-discussions-to-ensure-a-collaborative-nature
+    url: /learn/education-studies/questions/what-rhetorical-strategies-can-be-used-to-engage-an-audience-effectively
 ---

 &nbsp;